-Makio Fujiwara Outside Director
+Makio Fujiwara

-April 1974 Joined Tokyo Electric Power Company Co., Ltd. (currently Tokyo Electric Power Company Holdings, Incorporated) June 2007 Senior Director, Group General Manager of New Business Promotion Group June 2009 Senior Director, Deputy Group General Manager of Sales June 2010 Group Director and Vice President, Group General Manager of June 2011 Sales Group Director and Vice President, Group General Manager of June 2011 Customer Group Senior Corporate Auditor, Chairman of Board of Corporat June 2014 Auditors Audit & Supervisory Board Member, Takasago Thermal • Engineering June 2021 Outside Director, Takasago Thermal Engineering (to the
+April 1974 Joined Tokyo Electric Power Company Co., Ltd. (currently Tokyo Electric Power Company Holdings, Incorporated) June 2007 Senior Director, Group General Manager of New Busines Promotion Group June 2009 Senior Director, Deputy Group General Manager of Sales Group June 2010 Director and Vice President, Group General Manager of Sales Group June 2011 Director and Vice President, Group General Manager of Customer Group June 2011 Senior Corporate Auditor, Chairman of Board of Corpor Auditors June 2014 Audit & Supervisory Board Member, Takasago Thermal Engineering June 2021 Outside Director, Takasago Thermal Engineering (to the present)

 Reason for selection as an officer >> Makio Fujiwara has abundant experience and knowledge as a former director and corporate auditor of Tokyo Electric Power Co., Inc. (currently Tokyo Electric Power Company Holdings, Incorporated) and has offered us advice and opinions useful to our business management as an Outside Audit & Supervisory Board member of Takasago Thermal Engineering since June 2014, and Director since June 2021.
-We expect that he can supervise and check business management from an independent that he can supervise and check dushless management from an independent perspective on business execution based on such experience and knowledge.
+We expect that he can supervise and check business management from an independent perspective on business execution based on such experience and knowledge.
 Furthermore, as he is not from a parent company, a fellow subsidiary, a major shareholder or a major client or supplier of Takasago Thermal Engineering, we believe that there is no particular problem in terms of independence.